-Arranging furniture properly will improve the overall look of your home design by highlighting focal points and architectural features.
+Arranging furniture properly can improve the look of your home design by highlighting focal points and architectural features.

-Read on for home staging tips and tricks that'll create better traffic flow and the illusion of more space in your home.
+Keep reading to learn home staging tips and tricks that will create better traffic flow and the illusion of more space in your home.

 Your ultimate home staging goal is to sell your home quickly and for more money!